Aadhaar Myth Busters

 - Rest assured, UIDAI does not have your information about bank accounts, shares, mutual funds, financial and property details, health records, family, caste, religion, education, etc and will never have this information in its database.

 - In fact, Section 32(3) of the Aadhaar Act 2016 specifically prohibits UIDAI from controlling, collecting, keeping or maintaining any information about the purpose of authentication either by itself or through any entity.
 Aadhaar is an identifier, not a profiling tool.

-2. But when I link my bank accounts, shares, mutual funds and my mobile phones with Aadhaar, will UIDAI not get these information?
+2. When I link my bank accounts, shares, mutual funds and my mobile phones with Aadhaar, will UIDAI not get this information?

 - Absolutely not.
-When you give Aadhaar number to your banks, mutual fund companies, mobile phone companies, they only send Aadhaar number, your biometrics (given at the time authentication) and your name etc. to UIDAI for verification for your identity.
-They do not send your bank account details to UIDAI.
+When you give your Aadhaar number to banks, mutual fund companies, and mobile phone companies, they only send your Aadhaar number along with your encrypted biometrics or OTP (given for authentication), or demographic details like your name, etc., to UIDAI for authentication of your identity.
+No account details are shared with UIDAI.

-- As far as UIDAI is concerned, it responds to such verification requests by replying either ‘Yes’ or ‘No’.
+- As far as UIDAI is concerned, it responds to such authentication requests by replying either ‘Yes’ or ‘No’.

-- In few cases, if the verification answer is ‘Yes’, your basic KYC details (name, address, photo etc) available with UIDAI, are sent to the service provider.
-UIDAI never receives or collects your bank, investments, insurance etc. details.
+- In case of an e-KYC request by the requesting entity, if the authentication response is ‘Yes’, your basic KYC details (name, address, photo, etc.) available with UIDAI, are also sent to the requesting entity.
+UIDAI will never receive or collect the details of your bank, investments, insurance, etc.

 3. Can someone hack into my bank account if they get to know my Aadhaar number?

 - Absolutely false.
 Just as by merely knowing your ATM card number, no one can withdraw money from the ATM machine; by knowing your Aadhaar number alone, no one can hack into your bank account and withdraw money.